As we enjoy the (mostly) beautiful spring weather, let’s not forget that April is Autism Awareness Month.

 Our own Mary Morgan, Realtor and Property Manager at Carrie Fitts Real Estate, is the mother of an eight-year-old son with autism.
 She speaks highly of Arts ‘n Autism, calling it a godsend.
 Her son has been going to their programs since he was four, and it has not only answered her need for after-school care, but it has helped him in many ways.
 “It’s been so nice to have people help us through his milestones and difficult times and help us understand him better so that he can be himself,” says Mary.

 Her son, a second grader, attends Arts ‘n Autism regularly and has benefited greatly.
-The programs offered are designed for preschoolers to young adults.
+They design the programs for preschoolers through young adults.
 All month long, you can help by donating to their “Piece by Piece” fundraising event at participating local businesses, or you can donate directly through their website.

 University of Alabama’s Autism Spectrum Disorders Clinic